Discover the stunning desert landscape with rocky hills and numerous tall cacti under a partly cloudy sky, perfect for day trips from Tucson.

 3. Boca Tacos

-Boca Tacos offers an eclectic dining experience with various options.
+Boca Tacos offers an eclectic dining experience with a diverse range of options.
 Known for its taco craftsmanship, our favorite menu items include the Dan Gibson, Macho, Taco Dog, and Al Pastor.

 Their delicious salsas are homemade and change daily.
 Try a salsa flight with their homemade tortilla chips.